yrmo/kaggle/README.md

 ## project.py

 The entry point to performing actions in this repo.
 It's named `project.py` in the spirit of `pyproject.toml`.
 It uses [Google's Fire](https://github.com/google/python-fire) to automatically create the CLI interface.
-It uses the Kaggle API ([Kaggle](https://www.kaggle.com/docs/api), [GitHub](https://github.com/Kaggle/kaggle-api)) to interact with Kaggle, and can set environment variables for us automatically, which we use to conditionally change code behaviour to optimise for the task at hand.
+It uses the Kaggle API ([Kaggle](https://www.kaggle.com/docs/api), [GitHub](https://github.com/Kaggle/kaggle-api)) to interact with Kaggle, and can set environment variables for us automatically, which we use to conditionally change code behaviour to optimize for the task at hand.
 Each folder, besides `input` and `working` (output) in this repo, is a Kaggle competition.
 Each competition has a uniform API for interacting with it which you can see by running `python project.py`.

 ## Environment variables